hyunjiLeeTech/URL-FI/README.md

 This is a command-line tool for finding and reporting dead links (e.g., broken URLs) in a file.
 Users might use this tool to help locate broken URLs in an HTML page, text file, and so on.
 This tool can handle multiple files at the same time.

 ## How to Set up the Tool
-1. Copy and paste the link into a terminal or visual studio code with the following command: git clone https://github.com/hyunjiLeeTech/URL-FI.git
+1. Copy and paste the link into a terminal or visual studio code with the following command: `git clone https://github.com/hyunjiLeeTech/URL-FI.git`
-2. To start the tool use the cd command to make sure you are in the correct folder and then install all the dependencies using the npm command: npm i
+2. Use the cd command to make sure you are in the correct folder and then install all the dependencies using the npm command: `npm i`
+3. Make a symbolic link of the command using `npm link`
-3. Enter the command to start the tool.
-You need to mention the file name.
+4. Enter the command along with a filename to use the tool.

 ## Synopsis
 url-fi [OPTION] [FILENAME]